Fraser family of artists: Francis Arthur Fraser

 The first Fraser to paint was Francis Arthur (1846-1924), generally known as Frank.
+He was a prolific and well-known illustrator, though he also painted and exhibited in watercolour and oils.
+Born in Corfu, he attended Bedford Grammar School from 1861-1863, then moved to London in 1864.
+His illustrations appeared in several magazines from 1867 onwards, with nearly 200 illustrations by 1871 in Good Words, a Scottish evangelical magazine that made a selling point of fine illustrations.

-He was a prolific illustrator; notable publications with his drawings include Great Expectations (Chapman and Hall, 1871), King Arthur and his Knights of the Round Table by Henry Frith (George Routledge, 1884), Mark Twain's Roughing It and The Innocents At Home (Chatto & Windus, 1897), A Hero.
+From the 1870s he illustrated books, including Great Expectations (Chapman and Hall, 1871), King Arthur and his Knights of the Round Table by Henry Frith (George Routledge, 1884), Mark Twain's Roughing It and The Innocents At Home (Chatto & Windus, 1897), A Hero.
 Philip’s Book by Dinah Maria Mulock Craik (George Routledge, 1889) and a number of books by Maria Edgeworth, published by George Routledge.

-Robert Winchester Fraser
+Robert Winchester Fraser and his sons

 Robert Winchester Fraser, Along the River Ouse, Bedfordshire, watercolour, 1886, 11 x 21 in.
 (30 x 54cm.)

 Next was Robert Winchester Fraser (1848-1906), who received a degree of recognition in his own lifetime.
 His pictures were regularly exhibited, including at the Royal Academy and Royal Scottish Academy, and he can probably be said to have established the family style.
 He generally signed his work 'R. W. Fraser'.
 He was sufficiently successful to be able to rent the Manor House at Hemingford Grey, a village between Huntingdon and St. Ives, Cambridgeshire.
 This is architecturally an important house, claimed to be the oldest continually inhabited house in England, with 12th-century parts.
 The gardens end at the Ouse, with a moat on the other sides.
 The village features in many paintings by the family, and artist friends.
 He was more widely travelled than his artistic siblings, at one point receiving a commission to go and paint in Jamaica.
-He died while staying at the Bristol Hotel, Gibraltar,. on his way to visit his brother Michie at Malaga.
+He died while staying at the Bristol Hotel, Gibraltar,. on his way to visit his brother Michie at Málaga.